-The Reykjavik food tour offers all this and even more.
+The Reykjavik food tour offers all this and more.
 Spend some time learning to eat like a local while also learning about life in Reykjavik from a real Icelander.

-- Having an Icelandic meat soup
+- Enjoying traditional Icelandic meat soup

 - Home made Ice cream